flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Quickstart.rst

 .. intro and link to about FlytConsole

+..
 Connect to the FlytPOD_wifi.
 Learn how to :ref:`here<Onboard_Router_Configuration>`.

+1. Launch FlytConsole.
+Click :ref:`here<FlytConsole_launch>` to read about the process.

-1. Go to ``http://flytpod:9090/flytconsole`` to launch FlytConsole.
+..
+Go to ``http://flytpod:9090/flytconsole`` to launch FlytConsole.

-   .. important:: * In case the above url does not work replace 'flytpod' with flytpod's ip address.
+..   .. important:: * In case the above url does not work replace 'flytpod' with flytpod's ip address.
-                  * Before you proceed check your connection status in FlytConsole.
+..                  * Before you proceed check your connection status in FlytConsole.